30 years of signature design.

 poulton’s first major solo exhibition “design by neil poulton” was held in the glyptotheque museum in zagreb, croatia in 2013 – his “scopas” lamp for artemide was inaugurated into the 1st permanent collection of v & a dundee, scotland in 2018.

-poulton has also been a judge of international design competitions including the ’if’ design award, the apci observeur de design, the hong kong design award (hkda) in 2018 and the muse design awards in 2020.
+poulton has also been a judge of international design competitions including the ’if’ design award, the apci observeur de design, the hong kong design award (hkda) and the muse design awards.

 in 2019 poulton was inducted into the napier university alumni hall of fame in edinburgh, scotland, and in parallel, was named to “le fd100” – the 100 designers who are sharing french design all over the world.

 poulton was inducted into the french “who’s who in france” in 2020.